Free Fly Men's Reverb Short Review: Do-It-All Travel Shorts

-This is my first impressions review of the Free Fly Men’s Reverb Short after testing them on recent travel days and active adventures.
+This is my first impressions review of the Free Fly Men’s Reverb Shorts.
+Make sure to check out my photos and some details about the fit, before you shop.

 What makes the Reverb Short special